snowlance7/SpawnableItems/ThunderStore/ReadMe.md

 Based on Spawnable_Store_Items by Ozone: https://thunderstore.io/c/lethal-company/p/Ozone/Spawnable_Store_Items/

 ## Known Issues
 *No known issues at this time.
-Should you encounter any problems, please feel free to report them on the github.
+Should you encounter any problems, please feel free to report them on github.
 Or dont i dont care.*

 ## Planned Features
-I plan to add custom item spawns for each moon and special items like shotguns and monster drops.
+I plan to add custom item spawns for each moon and special items.

 ## Feedback
 If you have any feedback or suggestions, please feel free to not contact me, im antisocial.
+(I go by Snowy on discord)

 ---